JasonLocklin/Dissertation/Prisms/Discussion.md

 The locations of the targets need to not only be perceived, but recalled again after a delay, and that delay putatively causes the task to rely heavily on ventral, working memory systems [@Ferber2006].
-When the patients performed the spatial working memory task after prism adaptation, while they did show statistically significant improvement as a group, the change left all four neglecting patients with large deficits relative to typical control performance, with three of those four performing well outside of what would be expected to be observed in the control population.
+While the patients did show statistically significant improvement as a group on the spatial working memory task after prism adaptation, the change left all four neglecting patients with apparent deficits.
+Post prisms, three out of four performed well outside of what would be expected in a previously studied control population.

-[TE also not improved] Like the spatial working memory results, neglect patients displayed severe deficits on the temporal estimation task.
-While responses did seem to be influenced by the actual trial duration (i.e., larger estimates made for longer interval durations), the patients underestimated the durations both before and after prisms.
-In this case, it appears prisms failed to procude a measurable effect on the deficit.
+[TE also not improved] Even more prominently than the spatial working memory results, neglect patients displayed severe deficits on the temporal estimation task.
+While responses did seem to be influenced by the actual trial duration (i.e., larger estimates were made for longer actual interval durations), the patients underestimated the durations both before and after prisms.
+In this case, prisms failed to produce any measurable effect on the deficit.

 [concluding] Neglect is a disorder arising from naturally varied brain lesions, and which produces heterogeneous deficits that can range from mild to severe and can recover over time in less than predictable degrees.
 As a result, there are going to be limitations to what can be inferred from treatment-effect studies like this when sample sizes are necessarily small.
-However, here data are presented where prisms produced significant and relatively reliable change in individuals with neglect, and this data is paired with two other tasks which putatively rely on different, ventral stream processing.
+However, this chapter demonstrated that prisms can produce significant and relatively reliable change the line bisection of patients with neglect, and at the same time, fail to meaningfully ameliorate two other tasks which putatively rely on different, ventral stream processing.
 These other two tasks demonstrate continued deficits post prisms.
-This lack of meaningful improvement fits the prediction that prisms, a task demonstrated in the past to influence primarily dorsal brain regions, would have minimal effects on the deficits of working memory and time perception observed in neglect because they rely on putatively ventral functions.
+This lack of meaningful improvement fits the prediction that prisms --- a treatment demonstrated in the past to influence primarily dorsal brain regions --- would have minimal effects on the deficits of working memory and time perception because they rely on ventral networks.
 These findings lend support to the hypothesis presented earlier, that neglect is a disorder involving two independent systems, and that remediation of only one system will have minimal effect on the deficits arising from the other.
-More effective treatments will then necessarily need to induce changes in the ventral perceptual system.
+More effective treatments, therefore, will necessarily need to produce changes in the behaviours attributable to ventral perceptual system function.